 The Wells Scholars Program uses a nomination rather than an application process for the selection of Scholars.
 This applies to incoming freshmen and current IU Bloomington undergraduates.
+For specific instructions, please visit our Domestic, International, or Internal nomination process pages.

 There is no one strict model of an award recipient: however, past successful nominees have typically: